It is difficult to assume the role that Somizi Mhlongo has played in the South African Entertainment scene.

 Somizi dated women and had a couple of girlfriends before coming out as gay.
 Actress Palesa Madisakwane was one of his girlfriends.

 Somizi and actress Palesa Madisakwane have a daughter named Bahumi.
 When the judge from Idols South Africa first encountered Palessa, he mistook him for a bisexual.

 "When Bahumi's mother came to me and said 'I am attracted to you', I told her I'm bisexual.
 I didn't say I am straight, I didn't say no. I told her I have a boyfriend.
 And she said 'oh okay, if you are bisexual, it means you date both sexes?', and I said yes because at the time I thought I was bisexual," he told Kaya FM.

-When Palesa found out she was pregnant, Somizi told her he would "forever be a father and a daddy to our child" but could no longer stay in the relationship as he realised he is not bisexual but gay.
-Despite the end of their relationship, he was excited to be a father.
+He promised Palesa that he would "forever be a father and a daddy to our child" when she found out she was pregnant, but he could no longer stay in the relationship since he realized he is gay, not bisexual.
+Despite the fact that their relationship had ended, he was looking forward to being a father.